The latest Wellington Civic Trust newsletter is available here here.

 1. It’s a pleasure to present this Annual Report for the year ended March 2013.
 At times there seems to have been much activity but few results; but looking back I believe that the Wellington Civic Trust continues to meet the high expectations of those who drew up its statement of purpose (which is recorded in our financial statements).
 We enter the new financial year reasonably well placed to continue this work, and aware of the need to make our work widely visible.
 Political decisions are usually made more from focus groups and polling than from formal analysis; getting our submissions into wider public debate outside our natural comfort zone is the positive challenge.

 Submission to the Ministry for the Environment, firstname.lastname@example.org

 1. This is the response of the Wellington Civic Trust Incorporated (the Civic Trust).
 Our objectives relate to the quality of the urban environment and include:

 - To promote a civic environment whereby the City of Wellington, its surroundings, and its adjacent countryside becomes a resources for the use, benefit and enjoyment of all Wellington citizens; Read more »

 You can read the latest Wellington Civic Trust Newsletter in its new, prettier format here.

 The Wellington Civic Trust Awards were established in 2002 by the Trustees to recognise projects which enhance the city and contribute to making Wellington the best city in which to work and live.
 The Awards are held every second year.
-You can see the 2011 award winners here.
+You can see the 2013 award winners and nominations here.

 This is the submission of the Wellington Civic Trust to Wellington City Council – Kumutoto Design COCMO2